Barksdale B-52s arrive in Guam to support Bomber Task Force missions

 |Downloads:

-This work, Barksdale B-52s arrive in Guam to support Bomber Task Force missions, by A1C Nia Jacobs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Barksdale B-52s arrive in Guam to support Bomber Task Force missions [Image 4 of 4], by TSgt Delia Martinez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT